What is the Terminal Value?

 Step 2 – Calculate Terminal Value of the Stock (at the end of 2018) using the Exit Multiple Method.
 Let us assume that in this industry, the average companies are trading at 7x EV/EBITDA multiple.
 We can apply this very same multiple to find the TV of this stock.

 Step 3 – Calculate the Present Value of the TV

 Step 4 – Calculate the Enterprise Value and the Share Price

 Please note that in this example, TV contribution towards Enterprise value is 77%!

-With both the methods, we are getting share prices that are very close to each other.
-Sometimes, you may note large variations in the share prices and in that case, you need to validate your assumptions to investigate such large difference in share prices using the two methodologies.
+With both methods, we are getting share prices that are very close to each other.
+Sometimes, you may note large variations in the share prices, and in that case, you need to validate your assumptions to investigate such a large difference in share prices using the two methodologies.

 You may download Alibaba’s Financial Model from here.
-Below diagram details the free cash flow to firm of Alibaba and the approach to find the fair valuation of the firm.
+The below diagram details the free cash flow to the firm of Alibaba and the approach to find the fair valuation of the firm.